 Picking the right solution involves thoroughly evaluating the technology, understanding the expertise offered by the vendor, and implementing a process to ensure success.

-Let’s examine the evaluation criteria that is critical to embedded analytics implementations.
+Let’s examine the evaluation criteria that are critical to strong embedded analytics implementations.

-Self-Service Capabilities: These are the core capabilities you will make available to your non-technical users.
-These may include dashboards and reports as well as the interactive and analytical functions they can perform.
+Self-Service Capabilities: These are the core capabilities you will make available to your non-technical users which may include dashboards and reports as well as the interactive and analytical functions they can perform.

 Scalability: While the solution you choose will connect to your current data environment and meet your data security needs, it should also be flexible enough to meet future demands as your data evolves.

-Deployment: Since time-to-value is so critical to the success of the project, having a development environment where you can create, style, embed, deploy, and iterate on embedded analytics will enable your team to deliver the functionalities that users want.
+Deployment: Since time-to-value is so critical to the success of an analytics project, having a development environment where you can create, style, embed, deploy, and iterate on embedded analytics will enable your team to deliver the functionalities that users want.